KredX Blog KredX Blog

 Key Difference Between Saving & Investing:

-Short-Term: It is usually done for small, short-term goals, for instance, purchasing a vehicle or creation of an emergency fund.
-Long-Term: Investing is typically for long-term goals (minimum 4-5 years), for instance, saving for a home or a child’s education.
+Short-Term: It is usually done for small, short-term goals, for instance, purchasing a vehicle or creating an emergency fund.Long-Term: Investing is typically for long-term goals (minimum 4-5 years), for instance, saving for a home or a child’s education.

 Easy to access cash: A savings account offers access to hard cash when required.
 However, many savings accounts have limitations to the number of withdrawals Hard to access cash: When you invest cash, it’s normally not as simple to get your hands on it quickly, when compared to a bank account.

 Low Returns: With a savings account, an individual can earn interest by parking cash in a bank account.
-However, saving accounts by and large earn a lower return than investments.
-High Returns: Investing has the potential for a higher return than a standard savings account.
+However, saving accounts by and large earn a lower return than investments.High Returns: Investing has the potential for a higher return than a standard savings account.
 With time, the investment will appreciate, ultimately increasing net worth.

 When Do We Save Vs When Do We Invest?

 Saving, alone can only increase your wealth to a certain extent since it is just accumulated cash.
 To generate returns from savings, an individual must mobilize his capital.
 There are various methods for channelizing savings funds; one of them is by investing, where you can discover boundless alternatives to invest your earnings.
-While risk and returns are always associating factors with investment, one must remember that one is not possible without the other.
+While risk and returns are always associated factors with investment, one must remember that one is not possible without the other.

 The stepping stone of wealth formation is savings, which is chosen by an individual’s dimension of pay.
-The higher the salary of an individual, the higher is his ability to save, because the increase in pay builds the propensity to save and diminishes the affinity to consume.
+The higher the salary of an individual, the higher his ability to save, because the increase in pay builds the propensity to save and diminishes the affinity to consume.

 Share This: